 And the ice cream of Broccoli Revolution's namesake: Broccoli Ice Cream!
 Now, the flavor wasn't reminiscent of steamed broccoli (it's as if the owner wanted to create a novelty item that tastes good too!), even with the broccoli floret garnish.
 Broccoli Ice Cream was made of one of BR's juice blends that contains broccoli, so the flavor was subtle, with citrus overtones.

-Since cold weather* is unheard of in Bangkok, there are all kinds of plants and flowers blooming everywhere, with colorful walls and architecture to complement.
+Since cold weather* is unheard of in Bangkok, there are flowers blooming everywhere, with colorful walls and architecture to complement.

 *You know, except when we are there from Chicago.
 Last week, Bangkok experienced its coldest weather in 30 years at 19°C/mid-60s°F!
 I'll still take it over the freezing weather at home, without question.